-14 June 2020 is the 80th anniversary of the first mass transport to the German Concentration Camp in Auschwitz.
+14 June 1940 the first mass transport to the German Concentration Camp in Auschwitz took place.
 The vast majority of the 728 men were Polish political prisoners.
 Overall, the group consisted of members of the resistance movement; social and political activists arrested under AB Aktion, Catholic clergy, and a small group of Jews.
 Every one of them was subjected to severe torture and German officers abused the elderly in particular.

 SS-Hauptsturmführer Karl Fritzsch, the deputy of Rudolf Höss, commandant of the Concentration Camp in Auschwitz, said to them: “You have not arrived at a sanatorium, but to a German concentration camp from which there is no other way out other then through the chimney.
 If someone does not like it, they can go straight to the wires.
 If there are Jews here, they have the right to live no more than two weeks, priests – a month, the rest – three months.”